GeoDaCenter/opioid-policy-scan/README.md

 This repository stores R scripts used to clean, join, and visualize data for the CSDS opioid environment program.

-The data wrangled in this analysis will be further developed as a data and visualization product (Policy Scan) to characterize the multi-dimensional Risk Evironment impacting the opioid crisis in the United States.
+The data wrangled in this analysis will be further developed as a data and visualization product (Policy Scan) to characterize the multi-dimensional risk environment impacting the opioid crisis in the United States.

 ## Data Overview